alephium/docs/docs/FAQ.md

 Automatic address discovery will be added in the near future.
 That way, when restoring a wallet, the app will automatically start a scanning process to find addresses that are "active" (active = have been used to send/receive transactions), so that the user doesn't have to manually re-generate them.

 ## Miscellaneous

+### What is Alephium's smallest denomination?

+Alephium allows 18 decimals and its smallest denomination is called Phi.
+Phi = 0.000000000000000001 = 10^-18 ALPH and 1 ALPH = 10^18 Phi.

 ### What's new?